Huckiel7/alx-low_level_programming/0x0F-function_pointers/README.md

-the readme for 1-array_iterator.c & 1-main.c
+the readme for task 2, 2-int_index.c & 2-main.c